 - Rank tracking can help develop new key terms, based on those that are ranking high

-- Rank tracking can be used to monitor competitor keyword rankings, gives client clear picture of their position in comparison to competitors
+- Rank tracking can be used to monitor competitor keyword rankings, giving clients a clear picture of their position in comparison to competitors

 - If competitors are improving their rank, you can see what strategies/keywords/SEO efforts are working for them